hashchange/backbone.select/readme.md

 ## Source Code And Downloads

+The component is available with Bower: `bower install backbone.select`.

-You can download the raw source code from the "src" folder above, or grab one of the builds from the
+Alternatively, you can download the raw source code from the "src" folder above, or grab one of the builds from the
 "lib" folder.